akishnani/Bouquet/README.md

 Each Photo.swift model class has a corresponding view class PhotoImageView.swift

-PhotoImageView.swift class supports different gestures like tap to hold, drag to move and pinch to zoom in/zoom out

 Currently the project has the following features which are in working state: